Slowly Rotating Black Holes in 4D Einstein Gauss-Bonnet Gravity: Properties of the Solution

 For $\bar{E}^{(0)}_{ISCO}$, the crossover condition is identical to that for $\bar{j}^{(0)}_{ISCO}$: $\left(2 \bar{M}-(\bar{r}^{(0)GR}_{ISCO})^3\right) = 0$.
 Because of this is is clear that

 These values for $\bar{M}_{\rm{x}}$ all agree with the expected values from a visual inspection of figure \ref{fig:crossovers}.
-It is also interesting to note the turnaround behaviour of $E^{(1)}_{ISCO}$ in this region of parameter space as $\alpha$ increases.
+On the other hand, the leading order ISCO parameters are smaller (more negative) than their GR counterpart.

 As $\alpha$ approaches criticality (figure \ref{fig:iscoads}), we see an extreme departure from the GR results for almost all of the AdS ISCO solutions.
 No crossover behaviour is observed, and the equations become very sensitive to changes in $\alpha$ in this region of parameter space (however, the value of $\bar{M}_{min}$ is nearly constant).
 When $\alpha/\alpha_C \sim 0.90$ we start to see this extreme sensitivity, with $\bar{M}_{min} = 0.544$ when $\bar{\alpha} = \bar{\alpha}_c$.